 Although bullying seems fairly straightforward, there are quite a few categories of bullying and some are far more subtle than others.
-Here are a few common categories that you should know about:
+Here are a few common categories and examples of bullying that you should know about:

 Other forms of bullying do exist, but the majority of bullying incidents fall within these four categories.

 There are several reasons why someone might choose to become a bully, but there are two major causes that we can see in most bullies.
 The first reason why someone might become a bully is that of their home life.
 A lot of bullies become violent as a result of events taking place within the home such as domestic violence or even abuse that happens to the bully.
 Through violence towards others, they can express the anger that they harbor for those who are mistreating them at home.